Staying Safe and Secure

 We publish these figures together with the tips which follow on the basis that 'forearmed is forewarned'.

-- The rankings are compiled from official police data and, whilst not perfect, give a much more realistic picture than might emerge from scare stories in the press or questionable claims about safety in the odd prospectus.
+- The rankings are compiled from official police and home office data and, whilst not perfect, give a much more realistic picture than might emerge from scare stories in the press or questionable claims about safety in the odd prospectus.
 If safety and security are significant factors in choosing where to study then here are some hard facts to consider.

 Next page: Top Tips to Stay Safe